samratdhumal/Data-Model-and-Query-Languages/Part 3/README.md

 </categories></br>
 ......</br>
 </result></br>

-#### 1.4 Return all the book price and rating with book name and sort the price and rating from high to low separately.
+### 1.4 Return all the book price and rating with book name and sort the price and rating from high to low separately.</br>
 Sample output format 1.4a:</br>
 <title>Applied Mathematics</title></br>
 <price>100</price></br>